 [edit]By bus

-[edit]Getting to Lo de Marcos (or anywhere on the Riviera Nayarit), is easy.
-Direct buses up highway 200 are available from the Puerto Vallarta airport on the Compostela bus line (white and green bus) for under 100 MXN.
-It's about 45 minutes to an hour from the PV airport to Lo de Marcos.
+[edit]- 1 Bus Stop - Getting to Lo de Marcos (or anywhere on the Riviera Nayarit), is easy.
+Direct buses travel along highway 200 between Puerto Vallarta and Tepic.
+Buses are operated by the Compostela bus line (white and green bus) and cost under 100 MXN.
+It's about 45 minutes to an hour from the PVR airport to Lo de Marcos.
+Taxis are usually waiting at the bus stop, which is located near the Pemex station.

 Get around